erictung1999/cf-logs-downloader/README.md

 	```

 	Expected outcome: your logs will be stored in `/home/user/cf_logging/example_com_1970-01-01T18:00:00Z~1970-01-01T18:00:30Z.json` initially.
 Subsequent logs will be stored in their respective folder based on date and time.

+## Known issues
+1. Cloudflare might block the tool from pulling the logs from certain zones (not all) with Browser Integrity Check security service.

 ## Notes
 1. Currently only Cloudflare API Token can be used to authenticate against Cloudflare APIs.
 Global API key is not supported, as this is a more insecure option.